l3nkz/harp-ae/Readme.md

 In order to use the HARP RM with offline generated operating points these need to be generated.
 For that one has to execute all benchmarks at all possible configurations and record various hardware properties.
 The following commands will generate the necessary tables.
-Be aware that this step takes a significant amount of time (~1w).
+Be aware that this step takes a significant amount of time.
 Alternatively one can also use the operating point tables shipped with this repository.

 ```